 - Fluorouracil (Adrucil) blocks enzymes required for DNA production by cancer cells.

-- Methotrexate (Trexall) blocks an enzyme needed by cancer cells to live.
+- Methotrexate (Trexall) blocks an enzyme needed by cancer cells (and other rapidly dividing cells) to live.

 - Paclitaxel (Taxol), a taxane like docetaxel, disrupts cell division.

-Chemotherapy protocols (the professionally approved drug delivery plans) often combine the agents above and others in dosages, including two or more drugs to enhance their power and to decrease the chance that the cancer will return.
-Accordingly, the expectation is that combination therapy will allow women with breast cancer to live longer.
+Chemotherapy regimens often combine the agents above and others.
+Doses typically include two or more drugs to enhance their power and to decrease the chance that the cancer will return.
+The expectation is that combination therapy will allow many women with breast cancer to live longer.

 One combination that is gaining favor among clinicians is aimed at women whose estrogen receptor-negative breast cancer has spread to the lymph nodes.
 For them, many oncologists prescribe an anthracycline such as cyclophosphamide followed by a taxane (docetaxel or paclitaxel).
-This combo has been shown to reduce the chance of a relapse and to confer a longer life for the women who take it.
+This combination has been shown to reduce the chance of a relapse and to provide a longer life for the women who take it.

-A similarly population-specific treatment is for women with Her-2/neu cancer.
-For them, a course of chemotherapy used together with Herceptin (trastuzumab) significantly decreases the risk of recurrence and even, regardless of whether it is a recurrence, bolsters chances for increased longevity.
+A similarly population-specific treatment is for women with Her-2/neu positive cancer.
+A course of chemotherapy used together with Herceptin (trastuzumab) significantly decreases the risk of recurrence and even improves chances for increased longevity.

-This synthetic hormone decreases the risk of recurrence in women with either early-stage or metastatic (spreading) hormone receptor-positive breast cancer.
-Tamoxifen blocks the expression of estrogen, which reduces the chances for recurrence or new tumor development.
-It is appropriate for both pre- and postmenopausal women who are hormone receptor-positive.
-Tamoxifen won’t work for breast cancers that are not estrogen-sensitive, nor does it work for women who do not have an enzyme, CYP2D6, which activates the drug.
+This synthetic hormone decreases the risk of recurrence in women with either early-stage or metastatic hormone receptor-positive breast cancer.
+Tamoxifen blocks estrogen, which reduces the chances for recurrence or new tumor development.
+It’s appropriate for both pre- and postmenopausal women who have hormone receptor-positive breast cancer.
+Tamoxifen won’t work for breast cancers that are not estrogen-sensitive or for women who do not have an enzyme, CYP2D6, which activates the drug.

-Tamoxifen is usually given daily for five years, which thus far appears to be the optimal length of treatment.
+Tamoxifen is usually given daily for five years.
+So far this appears to be the optimal length of treatment.
 Side effects from it are usually irregular periods, vaginal discharges, and hot flashes.
 There is also a low risk for leg or lung blood clots and different kinds of uterine cancer.

 Postmenopausal hormone receptor-positive women are the prime candidates for aromatase inhibitor (AI) therapy.
 AI drugs include: